-The Commission has issued six country-specific recommendations to Bulgaria to help it improve its economic performance.
+The Commission has made six country-specific recommendations to Bulgaria to help it improve its economic performance, which have been approved by all EU member states.
 These are in the areas of: fiscal consolidation; pension reform and health care; labour market and social inclusion; education and training; business environment; energy.